Spectral Geometry of Higher Categories

 Introduction

 The overarching goal of this project is to reveal and systematically study the geometry of important categories in homotopy theory, algebraic geometry, and representation theory.
+To this end, we will introduce and develop the framework of higher Zariski geometry in which commutative rings are replaced by ring-like categories as the fundamental objects.

-Framework Development
+Theory Development

-Spectral Decomposition
+Canonical Spectral Decomposition

-Higher Analogue of Étale Topology
+1. Higher Analogue of Étale Topology

 Firstly, we will construct a higher analogue of the étale topology and étale homotopy types for such categories, giving rise to refined computational tools via descent.
-This machinery will be applied to modular representation theory to give a complete description of the group of endotrivial modules for any finite group and any field, extending the celebrated work of Carlson–Thévenaz and completing a program that began about 50 years ago.
+This machinery will be applied to modular representation theory to give a complete description of the group of endotrivial modules for any finite group and any field, extending the celebrated work of Carlson--Thévenaz and completing a program that began about 50 years ago.

-Categorical Analogue of Adèles
+2. Categorical Analogue of Beilinson--Parshin Adèles

-Secondly, we will introduce a categorical analogue of the Beilinson–Parshin adèles, in particular bringing to bear techniques from the point-set topology of spectral spaces.
+Secondly, we will introduce a categorical analogue of the Beilinson--Parshin adèles, in particular bringing to bear techniques from the point-set topology of spectral spaces.
 Applications include significant progress on Greenlees' conjecture on algebraic models for G-equivariant cohomology for a general compact Lie group G, which has remained open for more than 20 years.

-Compactifications of Categories
+3. Compactifications of Categories

 Thirdly, building on our earlier work on higher ultraproducts, we will study compactifications of categories and plan to combine these with recent advances in arithmetic geometry to make progress on the rational part of Hopkins' chromatic splitting conjecture, one of the most important open problems in homotopy theory.